paulbradshaw/MED7373-Data-Journalism/week1/dj3chords.md

 * **Numbers** will normally be right-aligned in Excel and Google Sheets
 * **Text** will normally be left-aligned
 * **Dates** *should* be stored as numbers - in other words, they should be right-aligned.
 The date that you see (for example "07/08/2017") is actually just the way the number is *formatted*.
 You can format a date in all sorts of ways, but the important thing to remember is that they can be sorted, and used in calculations (for example the number of days between dates).
-If what appears to be a date is actually left-aligned, and doesn't sort properly, then that means you have **DIRTY DATA!** and you'll need to come up with tricks if you want to work with that data in some way.
+If what appears to be a date is actually left-aligned, and doesn't sort properly, then that means you have **DIRTY DATA!** and you'll need to come up with tricks if you want to work with that data in some way (the European Investment Bank data suffers from this problem).

 The type of data dictates what you can do with it.
 For example, you can perform calculations with numbers (including dates), but not with text.
 However, you can *measure* text (its length), *test* it (whether it contains certain words), *filter and sort* it, and *extract* information from it, among other things.